lvang5/weekend3challenge/README.md

 -[x] make sure mongoose is on
 -[x] set up file with appropriate files html, client, server, db (commit) -[x] link files and test, commit
--[] create an input field that takes in user input
--[] store user input in an array of a database
+-[x] create an input field that takes in user input -[x] store user input in an array of a database
+-[x] access database
+-[x] post data to dom
 -[] when client side is refresh data should remain the same -[] create a delete option for each task
 -[] create a complete button for each task
 -[] add css functioning to create feature